The Stockholm Pass is a good deal to save on sightseeing and museum entry tickets, transportation and cruise boat excursions.

-The Stockholm Pass is a plastic card without a smart phone or electronic option.
-The first date of validity must be entered on the card, so make sure the seller don’t add the current date if only planning to start using it on a later day.
+The Stockholm Pass is a plastic card without a smartphone or electronic option.
+The first date of validity must be entered on the card, so make sure the seller doesn’t add the current date if only planning to start using it on a later day.

 The validity of the card starts from the moment of first use when it is scanned by a museum or similar attraction.
 The card gives one admission to each attraction so later returns are not possible.